Trade Union Unity League: Development of the Union

-Challenges
+Successes and defeats

 While TUUL unions suffered major defeats and had difficulty organizing in heavy and mass production industries, the TUUL experienced considerable success organizing in light industries.
 Specifically, the TUUL organized light industries in New York City.
 Many TUUL-led strikes were offensive in character and pushed for wage increases or improved working conditions.
 However, many of these strikes were spontaneous, thus the unions had little opportunity to prepare sufficiently.
 The TUUL attempted to carry out two major activities during work stoppages.
 The TUUL provided guidance and resources to those on strike and it sought to recruit members to affiliated unions.
 Although many TUUL-led strikes were lost, many of them resulted in substantial gains for the workers.
 These successes, however, did not necessarily lead to a long-term membership increases or organizational stability for the TUUL's unions.

 Dissolution

 The TUUL was dismantled in 1935 when the Comintern switched to the Popular Front strategy.
 CPUSA organizers then joined the industrial union movement under the Congress of Industrial Organizations, where they applied skills developed during the TUUL era.
 In 1935, with the formation of the Committee for Industrial Organization (soon to become the Congress of Industrial Organizations), and with the shift in the Communist Party's policy to the Popular Front strategy, the TUUL came to an end.
 Communist trade unions were ordered to enter CIO industrial unions or to work within existing AFL unions.
 Radical, communist unions were instructed by the CPUSA to join with the CIO and the AFL in order to promote general labor unity as well as industrial unionism.
 With the establishment of the Congress of Industrial Organizations (CIO) and the end of Third Period Communism in 1935, American communist leader, William Z. Foster, returned to a "boring from within" strategy.
 Thus, Foster and the CPUSA worked to integrate hundreds of Communist organizers into John L. Lewis's newly established industrial union organization.
 John L. Lewis, who had originally expelled Communist Party members from his United Miner Workers, now welcomed Communists to join the CIO.
 Other TUUL activists became leaders in the emerging CIO unions of the late 1930s.
 Communist leaders brought with them many of the organizational skills that they had developed in their time with the TUUL.